 Cryptologic is the last of what I would consider the major casino software providers and in fact they’ve kind of fallen off in recent years.
 They’ve been around in some form since 1996 and used to be a reasonably well known name in online poker until they merged with Boss Media in 2009.
 Nowadays they power a few casinos such as Intercasino, Playboy, and Littlewoods.
 Probably the most novel thing about them is the wide range of games, and pretty big progressive jackpots for what is essentially a small site.

 Last on our list of interesting casino software providers is IGT Gaming.
 They’re an interesting one because they came from the real world.
 They were the company who provided Vegas with all of its slots games for years, then in 2005 they bought online gaming provider WagerWorks to break into the online market.
 Nowadays they provide additional slots games to nearly EVERY big online casino.
-They usually show up under the ‘games’ tab as is the case at Paddy Power and Bet365 and even though I said it was pointless to talk about graphics, they’re actually really good!
+They usually show up under the ‘games’ tab as is the case at Paddy Power and even though I said it was pointless to talk about graphics, they’re actually really good!
 Note that these games are all played in your browser, and aren’t accessible in the download version of any of the casinos.